Find a Therapist at Thriveworks Counseling Henderson

 Therapy for Anxiety: CBT, Exposure Therapy, and Others

 If you recognize that you are feeling anxious or exhibiting signs of an anxiety disorder, this observation might cause you to feel even more worried and fearful.
 The good news is that you are not alone in your battle against anxiety.
-Thriveworks Counseling in Henderson, NV has anxiety therapists who specialize in treating clients with these disorders.
+Thriveworks Counseling Henderson has anxiety therapists who specialize in treating clients with these disorders.

 A common approach to anxiety therapy is cognitive behavioral therapy (CBT).
 This focuses on helping the individual mitigate harmful thoughts that cause or exacerbate their anxiety.
 Another helpful form of therapy for anxiety is exposure therapy.
 Exposure therapy is particularly helpful when someone suffers from a specific phobia.